-Element 2: Examples of evidence for element 2 may include, but are not limited to:
+Element-Section 2 - Physical sSecurity eControls: Examples of evidences for element-Section 2 may include, but are not limited to:

-- 1. Documentation of one or more access controls (e.g. card key, special locks), monitoring controls (e.g. alarm systems, human observation), or other operational, procedural or technical physical security controls to restrict physical access to both: - a.
-The asset, if any, or the locations of the low impact BES Cyber Systems within the asset; and - b.
-The Cyber Asset, if any, containing the Low Impact BES Cyber System Electronic Access Point. - Documentation showing that the physical access restrictions cited above are based on need, which may include, but is not limited to, a policy describing the high level operational or business need(s) for physical access.
+- Documentation of the selected one or more access control(s) (e.g., card key, special locks, perimeter controls), monitoring controls (e.g., alarm systems, human observation), or other operational, procedural, or technical physical security controls to restrict that control physical access to both: - a.
+The asset, if any, or the locations of the low impact BES Cyber Systems within the asset; and - b.-The Cyber Asset, if any, containing the Low Impact BES Cyber System Electronic Access PointLEAP. - c.b.
+Documentation showing that the physical access restrictions cited above are based on need, which may include, but is not limited to, a policy describing the high level operational or business need(s) for physical access.

-Element 3: Examples of evidence for element 3 may include, but are not limited to:
+Element Section 3 - Electronic aAccess eControls: Examples of evidence for element Section 3 may include, but are not limited to:

-- Documentation showing that inbound and outbound connections (e.g. IP addresses, ports, services) for any Low Impact BES Cyber System Electronic Access Point are confined to only those the Responsible Entity deems necessary; and documentation of authentication for Dial-up Connectivity (e.g. dial out only to a preprogrammed number to deliver data, dial-back modems, modems that must be remotely controlled by the control center or control room, access control on the BES Cyber System); or - Documentation of other electronic access controls that provide an equal or greater level of protection.
+- Documentation showing that inbound and outbound connections (e.g. IP addresses, ports, services) for any Low Impact BES Cyber System Electronic Access PointLEAP are confined to only those the Responsible Entity deems necessary (e.g., by restricting IP addresses, ports, or services); and documentation of authentication for Dial-up Connectivity (e.g., dial out only to a preprogrammed number to deliver data, dial-back modems, modems that must be remotely controlled by the control center or control room, or access control on the BES Cyber System); or - Documentation of other electronic access controls that provide an equal or greater level of protection.

-Element 4: An example of evidence for element 4 may include, but is not limited to, dated documentation such as policies, procedures or process documents of one or more Cyber Security Incident response plan(s); either by asset or group of assets that include the following processes:
+Element-Section 4 - Cyber Security Incident response: An example of evidence for element Section 4 may include, but is not limited to, dated documentation, such as policies, procedures, or process documents of one or more Cyber Security Incident response plan(s) developed; either by asset or group of assets that include the following processes:

-to identify, classify and respond to Cyber Security Incidents; to determine whether an identified Cyber Security Incident is a Reportable Cyber Security incident and for notifying the Electricity Sector Information Sharing and Analysis Center (ES-ISAC);

-- 2. the identification and documentation of the roles and responsibilities for Cyber Security Incident response by groups of individuals (e.g. initiating, documenting, monitoring, reporting, etc.); - 3. for incident handling of a Cyber Security Incident (e.g. containment, eradication, recovery/incident resolution); - 4. for testing the plan(s) along with the dated documentation that a test has been completed at least once every 36 calendar months; and - 5. to retain records related to Reportable Cyber Security Incidents (e.g. security logs, police reports, emails, response forms or checklists, forensic analysis results, restoration records, and post-incident review notes).

-Also include dated revised Cyber Security Incident response plan(s) that identify that the plan(s) were updated within 180 calendar days after a completion of a test or actual Reportable Cyber Security Incident.
+- to identify, classify, and respond to Cyber Security Incidents; to determine whether an identified Cyber Security Incident is a Reportable Cyber Security incident\Incident and for notifying the Electricity Sector Information Sharing and Analysis Center (ES-ISAC); - the to identification identify and documentation of the roles and responsibilities for Cyber Security Incident response by groups of individuals (e.g., initiating, documenting, monitoring, reporting, etc.); - for incident handling of a Cyber Security Incident (e.g., containment, eradication, or recovery/incident resolution); - 4. for testing the plan(s) along with the dated documentation that a test has been completed at least once every 36 calendar months; and - 5. to retain records related to Reportable Cyber Security Incidents (e.g., security logs, police reports, emails, response forms or checklists, forensic analysis results, restoration records, and post-incident review notes). - 6.5. to update, as needed, Also include dated revised Cyber Security Incident response plan(s) that identify that the plan(s) were updated within 180 calendar days after a completion of a test or actual Reportable Cyber Security Incident.